About Bowls England Awards

 Nominations are open to players who have experienced excellent officiating, clubs and County Associations.
 This award will be decided by an expert panel including an English Bowling Umpires Association (EBUA) representative.

-Steve Alway (Gloucestershire) – 2023 Green Keeper of the Year Winner
+Steve Alway (Gloucestershire) – 2023 Umpire of the Year Winner

 Steve is a dedicated and invaluable member of the bowls community, recognized for his extensive contributions as a National Umpire within the EBUA.
 His longstanding commitment is exemplified by his regular attendance at the Aviva National Finals over many years.
 He has also ensured the smooth and fair conduct of competitions at local and regional levels.